linto-ai/linto-stt/whisper/README.md

 The SERVICE_MODE value in the .env should be set to ```task```.

->LinTO-platform-stt can be deployed within the linto-platform-stack through the use of linto-platform-services-manager.
+>LinTO-STT-Whisper can be deployed within the linto-platform-stack through the use of linto-platform-services-manager.
 Used this way, the container spawn celery worker waiting for transcription task on a message broker.
->LinTO-platform-stt in task mode is not intended to be launch manually.
+>LinTO-STT-Whisper in task mode is not intended to be launch manually.
 >However, if you intent to connect it to your custom message's broker here are the parameters:

 You need a message broker up and running at MY_SERVICE_BROKER.